惯性聚合 高效追踪和阅读你感兴趣的博客、新闻、科技资讯

 In 1967, she was commissioned to make a mural for the British Pavilion at Expo 67 in Montreal, a work that, at 3m high by 12m wide, was architectural in both size and feel.
 Jaray’s typical scale, though, would be more intimate.
 From Rialto and Haven in 1966 to Victory II in 2019, her canvases would seldom exceed 2m in any dimension.
 A one-woman show at the Serpentine Gallery in London in 1988 brought her work to a wider audience even as her precise, geometric abstraction was beginning to go out of style.

-Born in Vienna to Franz Ferdinand, an engineer and inventor, and Pauline (nee Arndt), who had studied painting, Jaray had artistic roots.
+Born in Vienna to Franz Ferdinand, an engineer and inventor, and Pauline (nee Arndt), who had studied fashion at the Kunstgewerbeschule, Jaray had artistic roots.
 Her father’s aunt was Lea Bondi Jaray, a noted collector and gallerist in Vienna and, later, in London.
 His godfather was Gombrich.

 The family were also Jewish.
-After the annexation of Austria by Nazi Germany in March 1938, those members who could fled to Britain, Jaray’s parents to the cottage in rural Worcestershire where, from the age of eight months, she was raised, later attending the Alice Ottley school in Worcester; she then studied at St Martin’s School of Art in London (1954-57), before her three years at the Slade.
+After the annexation of Austria by Nazi Germany in March 1938, Jaray’s parents fled with Tess to Britain, where they settled in rural Worcestershire.
+She attended the Alice Ottley school in Worcester, then studied at St Martin’s School of Art in London (1954-57), before her three years at the Slade.

 Palace Red, 1962 by Tess Jaray.